Toshi7/Making-Maven-project-work-in-offline-mode/README.md

 ### 6. Get the DHCP server

 You need to get DHCP server to make server and client communicate with each other.
-For example, I use my phone to share the date that my computer can access and set no data connection on your phone.
+For example, I use my phone to share the date that my computer can access and set no data connection on my phone.
 After that, reboot your Tera Term by running following command.
 ```
 sudo reboot